Shoelacez/ethernaut_challenges/Levels/level-13/README.md

 ![img.png](images/img_1.png)

-**THIS ONE WAS TOUGh FOR ME SO I JUST HAD TO REFER TO SOME SOURCES**
+**THIS ONE WAS TOUGH FOR ME SO I JUST HAD TO REFER TO SOME SOURCES**

 [External Source: He explains it better](https://medium.com/coinmonks/ethernaut-privacy-problem-7106562caee2).